toebeann/BepInEx.MegastoreSimulator/README.md

 First, please make sure to check that the answer you're looking for isn't already somewhere on this page.
 Use Ctrl+F to search for keywords.

-Second, check [the troubleshooting page of the wiki](https://github.com/toebeann/BepInEx.MegastoreSimulator/wiki/Troubleshooting) to see if there is a solution to your problem there.
+Second, check [the wiki](https://github.com/toebeann/BepInEx.MegastoreSimulator/wiki/Troubleshooting) to see if there is a solution to your problem there.

 If not, you can use the following channels to ask for help: